Follow Our Journey

 Dubbed "the most diverse square mile in America," Clarkston is a large refugee settlement area in Georgia, home to over 100 multi-ethnic immigrant groups.
 Outcasts United traces its transformational history.
 Refugee girls come from troubled backgrounds of war, famine, oppression, and religious persecution, and arrive in the US with limited English speaking skills.
 They struggle in school and frequently drop out of higher education which perpetuates the illiteracy and poverty cycle in their communities.
 Himani was inspired to help them, because her immigrant parents had also faced struggles when they came to the US.

-Collaborating with missionaries of SEND International, 'Save the Girl Child' has organized minicamps and worked with 150 immigrant girls to promote literacy through classical reading and science lessons, teach first aid, and engage in round table discussions to help with school.
+Collaborating with missionaries of SEND International, 'Save the Girl Child' has organized minicamps and worked with immigrant girls to promote literacy and help them at school.
 Cross-cultural events have been arranged for refugee girls to meet American peers of the Karis Community Church to help them adapt to life in the US and balance traditional restrictions of their patriarchal families.
-The learning program has reflected in strong grade improvement and students reporting increased confidence and social assimilation.

 "Aequora" Classical Reading and "For The Love of Science" programs to support learning for refugee girls

-"Save the Girl Child" has used The Paideia Institute's Aequora Program to support classical reading for refugee girls.
-It has created a 30 unit curriculum "For the Love of Science" to support science learning and promote interest in future STEM careers in which girls are traditionally underrepresented.
+"Save the Girl Child" has created a 30 unit curriculum "For the Love of Science" to support science learning and promote interest in future STEM careers in which girls are traditionally underrepresented.
+It has also been provided the Paideia Institute's Aequora Literacy Program to support classical reading for refugee girls.
 Himani compiled the science curriculum through her years of study for science bees organized by the North South Foundation which funds education for underprivileged children.
-The curriculum had been made available through a website portal, and during the Covid-19 lockdown, Zoom online classes were organized to keep learning and social engagement ongoing.
-The website encourages donations to the North South Foundation to support education scholarships for marginalized children and is being used by the Mathus Academy ScienceGenius learning program.
+The curriculum had been made available through a website portal, and encourages donations to the North South Foundation to support education scholarships for marginalized children and has been incorporated into the Mathus Academy ScienceGenius learning program.

 Letter Drives for girls in India